ju2ez/dotfiles/README.md

 # A dotfile configuration script for Ubuntu systems featuring VIM, ZSH, TMUX and more

+I couldn't find a nice out-of-the box dotfile script/repo that features all of the above configs and plugins, so I build my own.

+!
+ENJOY !
+Use the Quick-Run for easy installation on Ubuntu systems.

 No warranty for MAC OS X or other Linux/Unix distributions to work.